lokesh-ps/simple-react-employee-list-and-details-app/README.md

 #### Components

 1. **Employees** Component : This Component displays a list of employees.
-This Component gets the data from a json file in assets folder
+This Component gets the data from a json file in public/data folder

 2. **EmployeeDetails** Component : This Component Displays the details of the selected employee.
-This Component gets its data from a json file in assets folder as well.
+This Component gets its data from a json file in public/data folder as well.
 This Component is the Child Component of _Employees_ Component

 #### HTTP client